Moving to Germany or new in Germany? Check out our Resources Page for all the help you need!

 What if you don’t want to trade?

 No problem.
 You can just use the D-account as an alternative to a bank deposit.
-You can enjoy the 3% return even without trading.
-The 3% annual interest is fixed and guaranteed.
+You can enjoy the 3% USD/ 2.5% EUR return even without trading.
+This annual interest rate is fixed and guaranteed.
 This is a great way for risk-averse investors to get passive income daily.

 How do you open a savings D-account?